Gray countries with texture denote areas of future engagement.

 Our solutions to the challenges in the Great Fish River Nature Reserve:

 While African governments and the international community debate the best way to curb the demand for rhino horn, it is necessary to maintain vigilance and protection of existing vulnerable rhino populations.
-African Wildlife Foundation is providing support to Great Fish River Nature Reserve to better track its rhino population, document poaching threats when they occur, and quickly change tactics and protection strategies on the ground to prevent poaching of its 100 black rhinos.
+African Wildlife Foundation is providing support to Great Fish River Nature Reserve to better track its rhino population, document poaching threats when they occur, and quickly change tactics and protection strategies on the ground to prevent poaching of its critical population of black rhinos.

 Even as AWF supports direct protection of rhinos at the Great Fish River Nature Reserve and other protected areas in Africa, we realize the corresponding need to try and reduce demand for the rhino horn product.
 Together with our partner, WildAid, we have launched a public-awareness campaign in China and Vietnam to inform consumers of rhino horn where this product comes from, how it’s often procured, and the impact to rhinos on the ground.